longhorn09/lorebot/README.md

 ## Bulk loading Lores

-If you have been accumulating and storing lores in a plain text file, Lorebot has a utility to facilitate loading.
+For loading lores accumulated in a plain text file, Lorebot has a utility to facilitate loading as of commit 95e595d.
 The file is in `./lorebot/utility/load_lores.js`
 To use, you simply need to tweak the specified file to load.
 This will load lores directly from a text file into the MySQL database and bypass Discord parsing.